 For a manufactured product, should revenue be recognized when the item rolls off of the assembly line?
 The answer is no!
 Although production may be complete, the product has not been sold in an exchange transaction.
 Both conditions must be met.
 In the alternative, if a customer ordered a product that was to be produced, would revenue be recognized at the time of the order?
 Again, the answer is no!
 For revenue to be recognized, the product must be manufactured and delivered.

 Modern business transactions frequently involve complex terms, bundled items (e.g., a cell phone with a service contract), intangibles (e.g., a software user license), order routing (e.g., an online retailer may route an order to the manufacturer for direct shipment), achievement of milestones (e.g., payment contingent on reaching research and development results), and so forth.
-It is no wonder that many accounting failures involve misapplication of revenue recognition concepts.
-The USA Securities and Exchange Commission has additional guidance, noting that revenue recognition would normally be appropriate only when there is persuasive evidence of an arrangement, delivery has occurred (or services rendered), the seller's price is fixed or determinable, and collectibility is reasonably assured.
+Many past accounting failures involved misapplication of revenue recognition concepts.
+As a result the profession has moved to provide further guidance that should be instructive on how to account for more complex contracts.
+Stepwise, the approach is as follows:

 - Associating cause and effect: Many costs are linked to the revenue they help produce.
 For example, a sales commission owed to an employee is based on the amount of a sale.
 Therefore, commission expense should be recorded in the same accounting period as the sale.
 Likewise, the cost of inventory delivered to a customer should be expensed when the sale is recognized.
 This is what is meant by associating cause and effect, and is also referred to as the matching principle.